pdgonzalez872/dataloader/guides/starting_out.md

 # Each post gets UP TO 10 comments
 # Post 1: 10 comments, Post 2: 3 comments, Post 3: 10 comments, etc.
 ```

-**Note:** For advanced cases where you need per-parent limits with efficient batching,
-you can use SQL window functions (ROW_NUMBER) in a custom `run_batch/5` function.

 **4. Caching Implications of LIMIT/OFFSET**